jaredly/hindley/Roadmap.md

 Ok I think the walk through looks great.

 QUESTION: what things can I remove to make it simpler?
+- [x] so actually the array :: dealio is much more confusing than just having an array literal thing. so I should probably do that.
 - [ ] obviously the 'early return' shenanigans.
 BUT I kinda want it, because it shows that we can be very typescript-looking?
   - another option is to ditch the 'blocks have values' thing. honestly that might be better, for the moment. could have a config option or something.
 - [ ] the '.attributes is a function call' thing is ... a little weird.
-- [ ] so actually the array :: dealio is much more confusing than just having an array literal thing. so I should probably do that.
+- [ ] the "early return" type should be shown on the left hand side, in the `(): X => ...` position.
+- [ ] the for loop needs ; separators instead of , in order to be valid typescript.

 ##